Preventing Jet Lag

 Get outdoors into natural light.
 Sunlight will help your internal clock adjust more quickly.

 is a hormone found in the human body that helps regulate sleep.
 Your body produces melatonin according to the amount of light you are exposed to.

 have gotten a lot of attention as a possible cure for jet lag.
 However, the evidence from clinical trials examining melatonin is inconsistent.
-Melatonin has been shown to be effective if you are crossing more than five time zones traveling east, but it may not have a noticeable effect if you are only traveling across a few time zones.
-Melatonin may even be harmful if you have epilepsy
+Melatonin has been shown to be effective if you are crossing more than 5 time zones traveling east (losing 5 hours), but it may not have a noticeable effect if you are only traveling across a few time zones.
+Melatonin may even be harmful if you have

 or take warfarin, so talk to your doctor if you are considering taking it.

 When you travel, you may want to wear a sleeping mask when you sleep to make sure your body is producing enough melatonin to help you adjust to your new time zone and stave off jet lag.
 Your body will produce more melatonin in a dark room than in one that is dimly lit.

 Get Some Sleep

 When it is finally time for bed in your new time zone, you might find it difficult to sleep.
 New and unfamiliar noises can keep you awake even if you are very tired.
 Try some white noise: a fan, air conditioner, or even a radio on static can block out those unfamiliar noises and help you sleep.

 Experiencing some jet lag is probably unavoidable, especially if you are traveling over many time zones.
 Do your best to be well-rested before your journey begins, and make sure to get enough rest throughout your trip.
 There may not be a quick fix, but a few simple steps and some planning can keep severe jet lag at bay.